wp-plugins/newsletter-html-generator/readme.txt

 = What parts of my posts can be used in newsletters? =

-Title, teaser (or if you don't have "read more" tag in post – the excerpt will be used), author name, featured image url, permalink, shortlink.
+Title, teaser (or if you don't have "read more" tag in post – the excerpt will be used), author name, featured image url, permalink, shortlink, publishing date.

 == Screenshots ==